Special thanks to Herbert Crosby for creating this video.

 A Healthier Lifestyles focus in Farm to Table and home gardens for sustainability is the catalyst for cultivating today’s programs.
 Green Gem Farm and Garden Club is creating a holistic, multi-generational approach by collaborating with UMaine Cooperative Extension, Maine Discovery Museum and Good Shephard Food Bank to offer experiential STEM curriculum combined with a service and philanthropy component.
 The success of this Pilot Project will later extend to public schools, additional universities and elderly communities ~ closing the loop on a healthy multi-generation, socio-economic community.

-Olmsted parks are our health clubs and art studios, our outdoor classrooms, sports facilities and family retreats.
+Olmsted parks are our health clubs and art studios, our outdoor classrooms, sports facilities, and family retreats.
 Green Gem is a historic living museum example of Farm to Table.
-The Farm and Garden enhance Greater Bangor Region’s quality of life, attract international tourism, create healthy jobs at a “great place to work” and attract a younger population while serving the needs of our highest risk community.
+The Farm and Garden enhance Greater Bangor Region’s quality of life, attract international tourism, create healthy jobs at a “great place to work” and attract a diverse population while serving the needs of our highest risk community.

-Without attention and support, the value of this great asset will decline.
+Without attention and support, the value of this great asset will decline and once again disappear from memory.
 It takes hard work, funding, and community interest to preserve this resource.
 Olmsted Park Conservancy leads the movement to enhance and restore these resources, and invites the community to realize its stake in the future of our Greater Bangor Region Olmsted Park and Olmsted Farm & Garden.